 We spend almost every moment of every day either sitting in a chair, lying in bed, or physically interacting with our environment.
 While we adapt to our environment, our environment doesn’t always adapt to us.
 This can be an often overlooked source of pain.
 I am an orthopedic surgeon in Colorado Springs with a degree in physics, and I know that ergonomics is important in promoting musculoskeletal wellness.
 The ergonomics of living and working is one of my passions.
 Below you will find an article I wrote for UpJourney detailing the perfect home office setup with links to suggested products (I have no financial incentive in any of these products).

-If you are interested in having an ergonomic evaluation of your home or workplace, and are in the greater Colorado Springs area, please contact us below for a free estimate.
+If you are interested in having an ergonomic evaluation of your home or workplace, and are in the greater Colorado Springs area, please contact us below for an estimate.
 We also do out of state consulting work by special request.

 How to make the best ergonomic home office setup